tosinmartins/PASTE-FINANACIALS/README.md

   *  Sales data segmented by country, product, and discount band.
   *  Time-based trends at the month and year levels.
   *  Key financial metrics, including gross sales, COGS, and profit.
   *  A visualization-based approach using Power BI for interactive exploration.

+## Methodology
+Data Collection & Preparation:

+  *  The dataset wasnimported from kaggle.
+  *  The dataset includes sales transactions with details on product pricing, discounts, and costs.
+  *  Data is cleaned and transformed using Power Query for consistency.